-The selected historical financial data set forth in the following table have been derived from the audited financial statements of Kay-Bee, including the notes thereto.
+The selected historical financial data set forth in the following table has been derived from the financial statements of Kay-Bee, including the notes thereto.
 The statement of operations data for each of the three years ended December 31, 1995 and balance sheet data as of December 31, 1995, 1994 and 1993 are derived from the financial statements of Kay-Bee, which have been audited by KPMG Peat Marwick LLP, independent auditors, and are included elsewhere in this Prospectus.
-This data should be read in conjunction with, and is qualified by reference to, "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Kay-Bee Center, Inc.," the audited financial statements of Kay-Bee, including the notes thereto, and the other financial information included elsewhere in this Prospectus.
+The statement of operations data for the quarter ended March 30, 1996 and April 1, 1995 and balance sheet data as of March 30, 1996 and April 1, 1995 are derived primarily from Kay-Bee's unaudited condensed consolidated financial statements which are included elsewhere in this Prospectus.
+The data set forth below should be read in conjunction with, and is qualified by reference to, "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Kay-Bee Center, Inc.," the financial statements of Kay-Bee, including the notes thereto, and the other financial information included elsewhere in this Prospectus.